 Whenever I make southwest tofu scramble, I always include a lot of nutrient-dense veggies for a decadent breakfast in one bowl.
 Then, I add black beans for the bonus nutrients!
 Not only is this tofu scramble recipe delicious, but it also is made in one pan.
 Another helpful hint is to create a large batch and reheat it all week long for a quick breakfast for busy people on the run.

-At my house, we sometimes designate a dinner devoted to breakfast, and more often than not, southwest tofu scramble is a top contender.
+At my house, we sometimes designate a dinner devoted to breakfast; more often than not, southwest tofu scramble is a top contender.

 My favorite tofu press, for example, is the E-Z Tofu Press, which is inexpensive and has lasted for years.

-Once the tofu is pressed, roughly crumble the tofu with a fork, add some nutritional yeast, garlic powder, turmeric, and black salt.
+- Once the tofu is pressed, roughly crumble the tofu with a fork and add the nutritional yeast, garlic powder, turmeric, and black salt.

 However, to avoid pressing the tofu, buy the extra, firm tofu or sprouted tofu, which doesn't require pressing.